caohch-1/Tetris-AI/DQN/readme.md

 |--TetrisAI/
 |   |--src/
 |      |--arg_parser.py		/* Files for the implementation of arguments used to test parameters in Q-Learning agent
+|      |--arg_genetic.py		/* Files for the implementation of arguments used to test parameters in Genentic-Beam agent
 |      |--tetris.py     /* Files for the implementation of Tetris game
 |      |--arg_parser_heur.py    /*Files for the implementation of arguments used to test parameters in heuristic agent
 |   |--trained_models{K}/